A lot or a little?

 Is it any good?

-A beautifully hand-drawn feature with a watercolor palette, Ernest & Celestine is an important story about overcoming prejudice and sticking up for your friends -- even if they're unpopular or misunderstood by your community.
+Ernest & Celestine is a beautifully hand-drawn feature with a watercolor palette.
+It's an important story about overcoming prejudice and sticking up for your friends -- even if they're unpopular or misunderstood by your community.
 Of course, many young children will just delight in the story of a tiny and adorable little mouse befriending a troubadour bear who's really, really hungry, but it's always good when a kids' movie has meaningful themes.

 Academy-Award winning Whitaker has just the ragged, robust voice for Ernest, a broke and hungry bear that can't catch or find any food until Celestine convinces him not eat her but to dip into a greedy candy seller's reserves.
 Foy, who is best known for playing Edward and Bella's daughter Renesmee in the final Twilight, has the perfect combination of sweetness and spunk to voice Celestine -- the orphan who dreams of a world where the bears above and the mice below don't have to fear and hate each other but can and do become friends.
 If only people were as sensible as Ernest and Celestine.